stratum0/CNCmilling/README.md

 This code converts grayscale depth maps to G-code for CNC machines.

-Simplest case: You have a b/w image and which to engrave some object with it.
+Simplest case: You have a b/w image and wish to engrave some object with it.
 The code assumes **dark = deep into material, white = top**.

 ```